kubernetes-sigs/kubespray/contrib/vault/vault.md

 - Change the Vault role to not run certain tasks when ``root_token`` and ``unseal_keys`` are not present.
 Alternatively, allow user input for these values when missing.
-- Add the ability to start temp Vault with Host, Rkt, or Docker
+- Add the ability to start temp Vault with Host or Docker
 - Add a dynamic way to change out the backend role creation during Bootstrap, so other services can be used (such as Consul)